google/keytransparency/README.md

 ## View a Directory's Public Keys
 The Key Transparency server publishes a separate set of public keys for each directory that it hosts.
-By hosting multiple directores, a single domain can host directories for multiple apps or customers.
+By hosting multiple directories, a single domain can host directories for multiple apps or customers.
-A standardized pattern for discovering domains and directores is a TODO in issue #389.
+A standardized pattern for discovering domains and directories is a TODO in issue #389.

 Within a directory the server uses the following public keys to sign its responses:
-1. `log.public_key` signs the top-most merkle tree root, covering the ordered list of map roots.
+1. `log.public_key` signs the top-most Merkle tree root, covering the ordered list of map roots.
-2. `map.public_key` signs each snapshot of the key-value database in the form of a sparse merkle tree.
+2. `map.public_key` signs each snapshot of the key-value database in the form of a sparse Merkle tree.
 3. `vrf.der` signs outputs of the [Verifiable Random Function](https://en.wikipedia.org/wiki/Verifiable_random_function)
     which obscures the key values in the key-value database.

 A directory's public keys can be retrieved over HTTPS/JSON with curl or over gRPC with [grpcurl](https://github.com/fullstorydev/grpcurl).
-The sandboxserver has been initalized with a domain named `default`.
+The sandboxserver has been initialized with a domain named `default`.
 ```sh
 $ curl -s https://sandbox.keytransparency.dev/v1/directories/default | json_pp
 $ grpcurl -d '{"directory_id": "default"}' sandbox.keytransparency.dev:443 google.keytransparency.v1.KeyTransparency/GetDirectory